PaddlePaddle/docs/doc/fluid/advanced_usage/deploy/mobile/mobile_readme_en.md

 ## Q&A

-Welcome to come up with or solve our problems.Please send [Issue](https://github.com/PaddlePaddle/paddle-mobile/issues) if you have any question.
+Welcome to come up with or solve our problems.
+Please send [Issue](https://github.com/PaddlePaddle/paddle-mobile/issues) if you have any question.

 ## Copyright and License